 International Civil Aviation Organization (ICAO)

-APPROXIMATE COMMITTEE SIZE: 70 double DELEGATIONS
+APPROXIMATE COMMITTEE SIZE: 160 single delegations

 The International Civil Aviation Organization (ICAO) plays a central role in facilitating cooperation among member states to ensure the safe, secure, and efficient operation of global air travel.
 As aviation becomes increasingly interconnected, ICAO must navigate the complex intersection of economic competition, regulatory oversight, technological development, and geopolitical risk.